yuwzho/azure-cli-extensions/src/spring/azext_spring/manifest_transformer/README.md

 If you want to map a value in PCF manifest to Bicep resource file,
 1. You can reference the `ResourceRequestTransformer` to map the `cpu` `memory` to `Deployment.properties.deploymentSettings.resourceRequests` to create your own transformer.
 2. Add the Transformer to `transformer_loader`

+# TODOs
+- Warning on properies on PCF manifest but not processed.
+- [Optional] Can abstract the get and `put_properties`?
+The transformer can just fulfill the source property and dest property with 2 string.